Institut Montana Zugerberg

-Institut Montana Zugerberg is a Swiss international day and boarding school located on Mt.
+Institut Montana Switzerland is a Swiss international day and boarding school located on Mt.
 Zugerberg, overlooking the city of Zug and its lake.
 It opened on May 3, 1926.
 Today it is a co-educational school that takes around 380 students.
 Over 55 nationalities are represented on campus.
-IMZ accepts students aged 6 to 19 from all parts of the world.
-The school is divided into four sections: a Swiss Bilingual Elementary School and a Swiss Bilingual Secondary School both following the Lehrplan 21(de); a Swiss Senior High School offering the Swiss Matura; and an International School that follows the Cambridge Lower Secondary, the Cambridge IGCSE and the International Baccalaureate Diploma Programme.
+Institut Montana accepts students aged 6 to 19 from all parts of the world.
+The school is divided into four sections: a Swiss bilingual elementary school and a Swiss bilingual secondary school, both following the Lehrplan 21 (de); a Swiss senior high school offering the Swiss Matura; and an international school that follows the Cambridge Lower Secondary, Cambridge IGCSE and International Baccalaureate diploma programmes.

-The site on the pre-alpine Zugerberg is surrounded by meadows and woodland, and an hour away from Zurich.

 History

-Institut Montana Zugerberg was founded by Dr Max Husmann who purchased the site in 1925.
-The next year the school opened with 6 pupils.
+Institut Montana Zugerberg was founded by Dr Max Husmann, who purchased the site in 1925.
+The next year the school opened with six pupils.
 The campus was extended with the acquisition of the nearby Hotel Felsenegg in 1937 and the construction of laboratories, workshops, sports fields and a swimming pool.
 The belief that an international education would contribute towards maintaining peace across Europe guided the school's developing pedagogy.

-World War II devastated pupil numbers, but IMZ kept going.
-In 1945, Dr Husmann was involved in Operation Sunrise, the secret negotiations that led to the surrender of the German Army in northern Italy.
+World War II devastated pupil numbers, but Institut Montana kept going.
+In 1945, Husmann was involved in Operation Sunrise, the secret negotiations that led to the surrender of the German Army in northern Italy.
 He handed the directorship of the school to Dr Josef Ostermayer in 1946, but maintained in close contact and set up the Max Husmann Foundation to ensure the continuation of the principles on which he founded Institut Montana Zugerberg.

 The school's logo was created in 1947 by the graphic artist Hans Tomamichel.
 It uses a globe and an olive branch to represent the school's mission to teach international understanding and so help towards world peace.

-In 1995, student enrolment fell to an economically unviable number and the board and senior management announced the school's imminent closure.
+In 1995, student enrolment fell to an economically unviable number, and the board and senior management announced the school's imminent closure.
 However, staff, parents, friends and alumni implemented a rescue plan under the chairmanship of Professor Beat Bernet, and the alumnus François Loeb.
 Funds of more than CHF3.5 million were raised, ensuring the immediate continuation of the school as well as its sustainable future.